 When it was over, over 33 centimetres had fallen in the downtown part of the city in 24 hours.
 The last time there’d been this much in one day was over half a century ago, on January 23, 1966, when 37 centimetres fell in a single day.

 To put it into perspective, we usually get a average of 122 centimetres a year, spread over 41 days — that’s about 3 centimetres per snow day.
 On Monday, January 28, 2019, we go over 10 times the average!

 This is no big whoop for those living to the north, east and west of the city, as they always get more snow than we do … I’m waving at my parents now, who live in Barrie, which one of Canada’s 10 snowiest cities.
-Well, actually, we can’t say the areas outside of the city “always” get more snow anymore, because on the 28th, Toronto was blessed with more than the surrounding areas, for the first time, in, maybe, ever.
+However, now we can no longer say the areas outside of the city “always” get more snow, because on the 28th, Toronto beat the surrounding areas for the first time in recorded history, for quantity of snowfall.